hcomet/CheapoDC/README.md

 * Commands supporting a **Setter** method are identified.
 * The **ATPQ** and **HU** commands are only setter commands when Weather Source is set to External Source.
 * Date and time responses are in local time based on the Time Zone Offset and DST Offset values.
-* Controller Pin commands: CPP#, CPM# and CPO# are independent API commands where the # must be one of 0, 1, 2, 3, 4 or 5.
+* Controller Output commands: CPP#, CPM# and CPO# are independent API commands where the # must be one of 0, 1, 2, 3, 4 or 5.
-* Controller Pin command CPP# allows a Controller Pin to be mapped to -1 for Disabled or GPIO 0 through 39.
+* Controller Output command CPP# allows a Controller Output to be mapped to -1 for Disabled or GPIO 0 through 39.
 Which actual GPIO pin to choose is ESP32 module dependent.
 * Using an invalid command or trying a setter on a command not supporting a setter will return an error.
 * Strictly speaking command values are always treated as Strings since the values are always enclosed in quotes in the JSON.
 Conversion to appropriate type is handled internally.
 * The **CLC** command has been deprecated.